 the tree, using the rules from part 1, and create a new tail which we put the

-In effect, there's not much more to insertion than this: It's not difficult to grasp the understanding of it.
+In effect, there’s not much more to insertion than this: It’s not difficult to grasp the understanding of it.
 However, an actual implementation needs to be a bit careful with indices when inserting the leaf node.
-Luckily, a off-by-one error is about the hardest thing you'll face if you're implementing this.
+Luckily, an off-by-one error is the hardest thing you’ll face if you’re implementing this.

 When working on removal, we face a design choice: We have to move leaf nodes in the tree back up as tails in some cases.
 But when should we do it?
 Should we have empty tails in the persistent vector, and only move leaf nodes up as tails when we pop vectors with already empty tails?
 Or should we always have nonempty tails in the vector?